Skitsouprenup/java-files-and-links-manager/README.md

 Alright, let's enumerate the two supported options:

 **File Generation:** This is a preference settings for the 'File Generation' panel.
 We can create a preset here that the File Generation panel will use.
 To add preset click the 'Add Preset' button.
 To edit existing preset, click the 'Edit Preset' button.
-TO delete an active preset, click the 'Delete Preset' button.
+To delete an active preset, click the 'Delete Preset' button.

 A file generation preset has these properties:
 **Preset Name:** Name of the preset.
 I usually put the forum domain here.